muchomasfacil/FormByEmailBundle/Resources/doc/examples/1_standard_use_with_a_form_type_class.md

 ```

-create your entity (as in http://symfony.com/doc/2.3/book/forms.html)
+create your entity as usual (as in http://symfony.com/doc/2.3/book/forms.html)
 ``` php
 namespace ...;